 Patient and Public Involvement Statement

 Public and patients are integral to our study, informing our Early Warning System design.
-Their input will guide risk mitigation strategies and the development of user-friendly, actionable digital tools.Ethical approval and protection of human subjects
+Their input will guide risk mitigation strategies and the development of user-friendly, actionable digital tools.

+5.12 Project timeline

+The project is funded to run from 2022- 2026.

+Ethical approval and protection of human subjects

 This research study received ethical approval from both the Wits Human Research Ethics Committee in Johannesburg (reference number 200606) on June 30, 2022, and the National Ethics Committee for Life and Health Sciences, Côte d'Ivoire, on November 25, 2022 (reference number 176-22/MSHPCMU/CNESVS-kp) and will follow the, and the United States Department of Health and Human Services regulations for the protection of human subjects in research (45 CFR 46).
 There are two critical ethical and legal considerations for our research protocol: informed consent for secondary data usage and the protection of potentially identifiable information.